About:

 This group is designed for those with OCD or a related disorder and in a profession of helping others such as an educator, clergy, healthcare professional, or first responder with the desire to create a community and resources for navigating OCD while serving in these roles.

-The LGBTQ+ Special Interest Group is dedicated to building community for LGBTQ+ identifying OCD clinicians, researchers, educators, and people with lived experience.
-It has the goal of improving access to affirming, evidence-based treatment for LGBTQ+ individuals with OCD.
+The LGBTQIA+ Special Interest Group is dedicated to building a community for LGBTQIA+-identifying OCD clinicians, researchers, educators, and people with lived experience.
+It has the goal of improving access to affirming, evidence-based treatment for LGBTQIA+ individuals with OCD.

 This SIG is designed to build relationships and foster collaboration among students and trainees, to seasoned professionals at all levels in their careers in the fields of OCD, anxiety, and related disorders.